apex/up/docs/04-configuration.md

 }
 ```

-Suppose you have `https://api.myapp.com`, you may want to customize `cors` to allow access only from `https://myapp.com`:
+Suppose you have `https://api.myapp.com`, you may want to customize `cors` to permit access only from `https://myapp.com` so that other sites cannot call your API directly.

 ```json
 {